-Health and safety remains Sigma's primary focus at the operating site, and the Company is proud to report the following achievements as of the date of this MD&A:
+Health and safety remains one of Sigma's primary focuses at the construction site, and the Company is proud to report the following achievements as of the date of this MD&A:

-- Substantial Covid-19 suppression, with no cases reported during the first half of 2023 and only 36 cases reported during 2022. - 100% of the operational workforce vaccinated for Covid-19. - Zero lost time due to injury since construction commenced (approximately 3,102,400 of cumulative total person hours).
+- Substantial Covid-19 suppression, with no cases reported during the first quarter of 2023 and only 36 cases reported during 2022. - 100% of the operational workforce vaccinated for Covid-19. - Zero lost time due to injury since construction commenced (approximately 2,152,000 of cumulative total person hours).